Teen Wolf

 Teen Wolf is a 1985 American coming-of-age comedy film directed by Rod Daniel and written by Jeph Loeb and Matthew Weisman.
 Michael J. Fox stars as the title character, a high school student whose ordinary life is changed when he discovers that he is a werewolf.
 James Hampton, Scott Paulin, Susan Ursitti, Jerry Levine, Matt Adler, and Jay Tarses appear in supporting roles.
 Filming took place from November to December 1984.

-Teen Wolf was released on August 23, 1985, by Atlantic Releasing Corporation.
-It received mixed reviews, but was a commercial success, grossing over $80 million on a $4 million budget.
-The film's success spawned an animated series adaptation in 1986 and a 1987 sequel that featured Hampton and Mark Holton as the only returning cast members.
-Teen Wolf also influenced a supernatural drama series of the same name that aired on MTV from 2011 to 2017.
+Teen Wolf was released on August 23, 1985, by Atlantic Releasing Corporation, and received mixed reviews from film critics.
+It was a commercial success, grossing over $33 million domestically on a $4 million budget, with the worldwide gross being over $80 million.
+The film's success spawned a titular franchise, including an animated series adaptation in 1986, a sequel film in 1987, the supernatural live action drama series that aired on MTV from 2011 to 2017, and its continuation film in 2023.

 Plot

-Scott Howard, a 17-year-old high school student, is tired of just being average.
-Living in a small town in Nebraska, his only claim to popularity is playing for the Beavers, his school's unsuccessful basketball team.
-Scott fawns after Pamela Wells even though she is dating his rival Mick who plays for the Dragons, an opposing team that bullies him on the court.
-Completely oblivious to the affections of his best friend Boof, Scott constantly rebuffs her advances due to their history together.
+Scott Howard, a 17-year-old high school student, lives in a small town in Nebraska.
+His only claim to popularity is playing for the Beavers, his school's unsuccessful basketball team.
+Scott fawns after Pamela Wells even though she is dating his rival Mick, who plays for the Dragons, a dominant opposing team that bullies him on the court.
+He is also oblivious to the affections of his childhood friend Boof.

-After startling changes such as long hair suddenly sprouting on his hands, he decides to quit the team, but his coach, Finstock, changes his mind.
-Scoring a keg with his friend Stiles for a party, Scott and Boof end up alone in a closet and Scott gets rough when they begin making out, accidentally clawing her back.
-When he returns home, he undergoes a strange transformation, discovering he is a werewolf.
-His father Harold reveals he is one too, and that he had hoped Scott would not inherit the curse because 'sometimes it skips a generation'.
+After startling changes such as long hair sprouting on his hands and chest, Scott decides to quit the team, but his coach, Finstock, changes his mind.
+After Scott scores a keg, he and his best friends, Stiles and Lewis, go to a party, where Scott and Boof end up alone in a closet as the result of a game.
+When they begin kissing, Scott accidentally claws Boof’s back.
+When he returns home, he transforms into a werewolf.
+His father Harold, also a werewolf, explains this is a family curse and he had hoped Scott would not inherit it.

-Scott reveals his secret to Stiles, who agrees to keep it a secret.
-But, when Scott becomes stressed on the court, he becomes the wolf and helps win their first game in three years.
-This has an unexpected result of fame and popularity as the high school is overwhelmed with 'Wolf Fever'.
-Scott is alienated from Boof and his teammates as he begins to hog the ball during games.
+Scott reveals his secret to Stiles, who agrees to keep quiet, but when Scott becomes stressed on the basketball court, he becomes the Wolf and helps the team win their first game in three years.
+Scott gains popularity as the high school is overwhelmed with 'Wolf Fever'.
+He is also alienated from Boof and his friend Lewis, who is scared of him.
+The basketball team goes on a winning streak, but his teammates resent him as he hogs the ball during games.